 Ms. Selle brings to the Center a strong background in rural health policy and program development.
 Previously, she has worked on the executive management team for a small rural hospital, managed a health care consulting business, and has worked on health policy and research within State government and the University systems.
 Ms. Selle enjoys playtime with her young children and getting out in the Alaskan outdoors.

-Serves as the instructor for both CMAA and CCMA programs.
+Serves as the instructor for both CMAA and CCMA programs, and coordinates the APCA’s Apprenticeship Program.

 Ms. Novakovich is a long-time Alaskan, professional photographer, and former Bookkeeper and HR Manager for her family-owned business.
 She is an experienced instructor who never passes up the opportunity to teach, travel, or learn something new.
 In addition to being a health educator with South Central Alaska AHEC, she is currently studying sociology at the University of Alaska.